 For individuals, this means learning about how the technology works from the dev teams, gaining product insights from customer success, and tapping the sales team for information on what’s resonating with customers (and what’s lacking).
 Anything that allows you to become even more knowledgeable about the market, technology, and trends impacting the business and product.

 Product managers should be the ultimate team players (since they can’t do their jobs without the help of many others in the organization), yet their role can also lead them to be somewhat siloed and solitary at times.
-Teams that rise above this go out of their way to give credit to the individuals and groups within the organization that go over and above to make the company vision a reality.
+Teams that rise above this go out of their way to give credit to the individuals and groups within the organization that goes above and above to make the company vision a reality.

 “Companies often place too much emphasis on recruiting stars but not enough time on developing people into stars,” says Pranav Khanna of Capital One.
 “Ideally, managers are holding feedback and development conversations at least once a month and giving feedback in real-time.”

 Too much turnover can damage productivity and create inconsistency in team performance.
-But when a new member does come onboard (either as backfill or through growth), a solid onboarding process should establish proper protocols, nurture good habits, and reinforce the “north star” all product team members use as their guidepost to align with overall company objectives.
+But when a new member does come onboard (either as backfill or through growth), a solid onboarding process should establish proper protocols, nurture good habits, and reinforce the “north star” all product team members use as their guidepost to align with the overall company objectives.

 Too much process and red tape can slow a team down and limit its effectiveness, while not enough can create too much inconsistency.
 High-performing teams embrace processes that work and discard those serving little to no purpose.

 Product teams must be able to make up their minds and stick to plans once they’re laid.
-This doesn’t mean they’re dictators making knee-jerk decisions, rather once the facts are in they can rapidly drive things to a conclusion.
+This doesn’t mean they’re dictators making knee-jerk decisions.
+Rather once the facts are in, they can rapidly drive things to a conclusion.

 One way to imbue their team with this trait is to clearly designate the person who ultimately gets to call the shots and has unquestioned veto power.
-A documented and agreed upon chain of command avoids politics and back channels to focus on getting things done.
+A documented and agreed-upon chain of command avoids politics and back channels to focus on getting things done.

 “That means they must have or develop an entrepreneurial streak or be willing to try different things,” according to the McKinsey and Company report, How to Select and Develop Individuals for Successful Agile Teams: A Practical Guide.
 “Agile teams thrive on confronting the status quo and discarding tradition in pursuit of a vision.
-They flourish by stretching or redefining existing constraints and by bending rules and traditions when necessary.”
+They flourish by stretching or redefining existing constraints and by bending the rules and traditions when necessary.”